Five Frugal Things -- Back to Life as Usual

 I love this era from the Star Trek movies when their collars looked like stacked paper coffee filters.
 You see it too, right?

-5) My sister and I found this message on a telephone pole and I snapped a photo, which I later texted to a couple friends.
+5) My sister and I found this message on a telephone pole and I snapped a photo, which I later texted it to a couple friends.
 It worked, as it gave me the opportunity to catch up with people.

 Now your turn, what frugal things have you been up to?